Skip to product information

 Art Salon Yamaki Solo Exhibition

-2016 Contemporary Art - Life & Art - "Ceramics that add color to your life, food utensils" Higashihiroshima Municipal Museum of Art Hankyu Umeda Solo Exhibition "Nobuhito Nakaoka's 10th Anniversary Exhibition"
+2016 Contemporary Art - Life & Art - "Ceramics that add color to our lives, tableware" Higashihiroshima Municipal Museum of Art Hankyu Umeda Solo Exhibition "Nobuhito Nakaoka's 10th Anniversary Exhibition"

 MIZEN FINE ART Tea Ceremony Exhibition (France)